hashgraph/hedera-json-rpc-relay/README.md

 ### Pre-requirements

-You must have installed npm (version 16) and npm.
+You must have installed node (version 16) and npm.
+I also recommend installing the "prettier" plugin in IntelliJ.

 ### Steps